it-novum/openITCOCKPIT-documentation/en/docs/additional/mod-gearman.md

 This service is provided by the `openitcockpit-mod-gearman-worker-go-local` package and can be removed.
-By uninstalling the `openitcockpit-mod-gearman-worker-go-local` package or by stopping the `mod-gearman-worker.service`, the openITCOCKPIT server will not execute any host and service checks anymore.
+By uninstalling the `openitcockpit-mod-gearman-worker-go-local` package or by stopping the `mod-gearman-worker.service`, the openITCOCKPIT server will **not** execute any host and service checks anymore.

+!!! warning
     So please make sure to set up external Mod-Gearman Workers upfront!

 ### Bypass Mod-Gearman